Wikimedia UK: History

-The first iteration of Wikimedia UK was founded as Wiki Educational Resources Limited (WER) and was incorporated on 14 February 2006 with Alison Wheeler serving as chair of the board and Chief Executive Officer of WER.
+The first iteration of Wikimedia UK (WMUK) was founded as Wiki Educational Resources Limited (WER) and was incorporated on 14 February 2006, with Alison Wheeler serving as chair of the board and chief executive officer of WER.
 WER faced several problems during its time as a chapter organisation that included difficulty in its financing efforts and in its relationship with the Wikimedia Foundation (WMF).
-Its persistent financial difficulties left the organisation with debts it was unable to pay and on 28 August 2008 Wheeler announced on the WMUK mailing list that she was planning to call an Extraordinary General Meeting to decide on a proposal to dissolve the group.
+Its persistent financial difficulties left the organisation with debts it was unable to pay, and on 28 August 2008 Wheeler announced on the WMUK mailing list that she was planning to call an Extraordinary General Meeting to decide on a proposal to dissolve the group.
 Wiki Educational Resources formally dissolved on 31 March 2009.

-Wiki UK Limited was incorporated as a private not-for-profit company under the Companies act 2006 on 5 November 2008 and, after the WMF terminated recognition of its predecessor, the organisation was officially recognized as a chapter in January 2009.
+Wiki UK Limited was incorporated as a private not-for-profit company under the Companies Act 2006 on 5 November 2008 and, after the WMF terminated recognition of its predecessor, the organisation was officially recognised as a chapter in January 2009.
 It applied for official recognition of charitable status to HM Revenue and Customs (HMRC) the same year, but was denied.
-The HMRC argued that WMUK's purpose of freely disseminating information through Wikipedia would not qualify as charitable unless it included teaching and education as part of its activities.
+HMRC argued that WMUK's purpose of freely disseminating information through Wikipedia would not qualify as charitable unless it included teaching and education as part of its activities.
 Andrew Turvey, secretary of the WMUK, responded to the ruling by pledging to seek legal advice before appealing the decision.
-Following the rejection of its registration-application by the HMRC, Wikimedia UK amended its constitution by adopting new Articles of Association derived from an approved model for charitable status and applied to the Charity Commission for registration as a charity, which was granted in November 2011 once WMUK had met the commission's minimum income requirement of £5,000.
-The Charity Commission had initially rejected WMUK's application as an educational charity but ultimately was able with a little help from WMUK's legal advisers to register it as a library-resource charity.
+Following the rejection of its registration-application by HMRC, Wikimedia UK amended its constitution by adopting new Articles of Association derived from an approved model for charitable status and applied to the Charity Commission for registration as a charity, which was granted in November 2011 once WMUK had met the commission's minimum income requirement of £5,000.
+The Charity Commission had initially rejected WMUK's application as an educational charity, but ultimately was able with a little help from WMUK's legal advisers to register it as a library-resource charity.

 A year later, Wikimedia UK hosted the three-day Wikimedia Fundraising Summit in Bristol.
-Christopher Brown of Bristol 24-7 described this as the first time the group had "hosted an event of this importance to the global movement."
-The following January, WMUK organised a celebration of the 10th anniversary of Wikipedia's founding at University of Bristol together with other groups such as the Bristol City Council and Bristol Festival of Ideas.
+Christopher Brown of Bristol 24-7 described this as the first time the group had "hosted an event of this importance to the global movement".
+The following January, WMUK organised a celebration of the 10th anniversary of Wikipedia's founding at University of Bristol, together with other groups such as the Bristol City Council and Bristol Festival of Ideas.
 Co-founder Jimmy Wales gave a public lecture at the celebration.
 During its 2011 annual conference, Wikimedia UK announced its plans to open a permanent office and hire full-time staff within a year.